 Our department has undergone significant growth over the last few years and this trend continues.
 We have added general, trauma, thoracic, burn, plastic, and vascular surgeons.
 The division of pediatric surgery has grown from one individual to a group of four.
 Our divisions in surgical oncology, advanced laparoscopy and transplant continue to add faculty.
 The campus at Community Hospital is a rapidly expanding venue for the Department of Surgery.

 In August of 2014 we opened our state of the art Cancer Center, one of the most advanced cancer centers in the country.
 Besides the top notch clinical care provided there it also opens avenues for basic and translational research for interested residents.

 We get to know you personally, as well as professionally.
 Each resident has a faculty advisor and we encourage all residents to meet with them on a quarterly basis.
 It is our goal to help each of you attain the career of your choice and be as great as you can possibly be.
 We are very proud of all our graduates and the fact that many of them have matched into highly competitive fellowships.
 You can see the career choices of our graduates here.
 Another sign that our graduates consider our program a success is the fact that many of them have returned to join our faculty as fellowship-trained attendings.

 As an academic program we encourage scholarly activity.
 We do not require that you take time off for research, but we provide opportunities to do so.
-Currently we have three basic science research laboratories within the Department.
+Currently we have four basic science research laboratories within the Department.
 We are very open to research projects related to outcomes and quality, and have multiple faculty members with expertise in this field.
 We also offer external research experiences for residents with specific research interests.
 Currently we have residents in research laboratories at McGill University in Montreal, Canada focusing on pediatric surgical outcomes.
 Our commitment to providing outstanding research opportunities has resulted in very successful matches into competitive fellowships.
 Two of our 2022 graduating chief residents started their Pediatric Surgery fellowships in August 2023, which is considered one of the most competitive fellowships.